What to pack is one of the biggest trip stressors most solo travelers experience when preparing for a luxurious weekend getaway.

 Accordingly, most of the post has focused on clothing and accessory selection but there are a few more tips I would like to share.
 As previously mentioned, I pack all of my shoes in separate shoe bags.
 Also, my tech cords and accessories go in a separate zipped bag.
 For organizing my jewelry, makeup and toiletries, I use a foldable hang up bag with multiple separate zipper sections.

-Sign Up here for my luxury packing list.
-By following this guideline, I rarely forget to pack what I need!
+Click here to download my free luxury packing list.
+By following this checklist, I rarely forget to pack what I need!